zalando-zmon/zmon-docs/docs/user/entities.rst

         "ports": {"3421":3421},
     }

-We use the "ports" dictionary to also describe additional open ports, often a second port is added exposing management features, like with spring-boot.
+Here, you can use the "ports" dictionary to also describe additional open ports.
+As with Spring Boot, a second port is usually added, exposing management features.

-The PostgreSQL instance:
+Now let's look at an example of the PostgreSQL instance:

 .. code-block:: json